starichkov/kafka-python-demo/README.md

   apache/kafka:3.9.1
 ```

-More information about helper scripts Kafka provides could be found in a [separate section](documentation/kafka.md).
+More information about helper scripts Kafka provides could be found in the [separate section](documentation/kafka.md).

 ### 🟢 Run Producer